a-fotherby/Omphalos/README.md

 - `-m, --min3p` — Use MIN3P instead of CrunchTope (see [MIN3P Support](#min3p-support))
 - `-d, --debug` — Generate files without running simulations. `omphalos` writes them to `tmp/` as `<template><N>.<ext>` (e.g. `tmp/model0.in`); `rhea` writes them into the prepared `run<N>/` directories
-- `-c, --compile-inputs` — After a local CrunchTope run, also record the parameter values the sweep used, named to pair with the results file just written (see [Compiling Input Conditions](#compiling-input-conditions))
+- `-c, --compile-inputs` — After a local CrunchTope or MIN3P run, also record the parameter values the sweep used, named to pair with the results file just written (see [Compiling Input Conditions](#compiling-input-conditions))
 - `-b, --backend` — Parallelization backend: `xargs` (default) or `parallel` (GNU Parallel)

-> **`rhea` empties a run directory before reusing it.** The stale deck, database, `.tec` output and
+> **`rhea` empties a run directory before reusing it.** The stale deck, database, `.tec` or MIN3P
-> `.rst` restart all go, because CrunchTope writes output per snapshot and a run producing fewer
+> output and `.rst` restart all go, because both solvers write output per snapshot and a run producing
-> snapshots than last time would otherwise leave the surplus behind to be collated as its own.
+> fewer snapshots than last time would otherwise leave the surplus behind to be collated as its own.
 The
 > per-run `input_file<N>_complete.pkl` is kept, and nothing outside the run directories is touched, so
 > an earlier `results.nc` and `conditions.nc` survive.
 >